arenasys/sd-tagging-helper/README.md

 Single image will save an image with the filename set to the prompt.
 Image/prompt pairs will save the image with its original name and a corresponding text file containing the prompt (like the input folder format)

+The square overlay shows the cropped view, position the image how you would like it cropped.
+Red indicates that the position has been modified but not saved.

 ### Usage
 The minimal usage is just specifying the input folder.
 A metadata and output folder will be created in the current directory, and the output dimension will be 1024x1024:
 ```